Tuition Saving Tips

 While the government giving you money sounds like a great idea, keep in mind that it’s usually in the form of student loans that need to be repaid.

-However, the good news is that taking out financial aid won’t charge you interest until you’ve graduated, which likely means you’ll be in a better financial situation (such as having a job) to repay the loans.
+The one which is won’t charge you interest at least half of the time you’re attending school, which likely means you’ll be in a better financial situation to repay the loans.

 5. Work-Study Programs